SolarLune/tetra3d/readme.md

 - [x] -- Basic Texturing
 - [x] -- Multitexturing / Per-triangle Materials
 - [ ] -- Perspective-corrected texturing (currently it's affine, see [Wikipedia](https://en.wikipedia.org/wiki/Texture_mapping#Affine_texture_mapping))
-- [ ] Easy dynamic 3D Text (the current idea is to render the text to texture from a font, and then map it to a plane)
 - [x] **Animations**
 - [x] -- Armature-based animations
 - [x] -- Object transform-based animations